 Here are a few key takeaways in reading between the lines of the 10th Circuit’s ruling in Kenney v.
 Helix TCS that cannabis employers are not excused from federal wage and hour law because of their other federal violations.

 A Straightforward Approach Applying Federal Law to Cannabis

-While the CSA outlaws cannabis business activities, the Tenth Circuit’s decision that the FLSA applies is in line with a trend of growing federal regulation.
+While the CSA outlaws cannabis business activities, the 10th Circuit’s decision that the FLSA applies is in line with a trend of growing federal regulation.

 The Continuing Extension of Federal Regulation to Cannabis Activities

-The analytical framework that the Tenth Circuit used may extend to other disputes concerning whether and to what extent federal law that predates the CSA applies to the cannabis industry.
+The analytical framework that the 10th Circuit used may extend to other disputes concerning whether and to what extent federal law that predates the CSA applies to the cannabis industry.